akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She felt both their eyes on her.
 Her father’s eyes were weary but clear.
 Godfrey’s eyes were steady, asking nothing.

 She thought of the cart, the gossip, the soldiers who had passed her by.
 She thought of the young man who had walked beside her, who had given her space to weep, who had promised nothing but what he could give.

-
-“I say,” she said, her voice steady despite her shaking hands, “that I will not be taken.
-But I will go.
-If he will have me.”
+“I say,” she said, her voice steady despite her shaking hands, “that I am not some stray to be collected.
+But let him court me – if he will have me and God agree.”

-Harold looked at her—really looked—and for a moment she saw the man who had pulled a lord from the river, who had ridden with kings.
+For a moment Harold was the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

-He turned back to Godfrey.
+He turned to Godfrey.

 “You have my permission to court her.
 Not to take her, but to court her, to learn her ways, her people, her land.
 And when she is ready—if she is ready—you may come back and ask again.”